DECLASSIFIED // INTELLIGENCE BRIEFING // FOR EDUCATIONAL PURPOSES ONLY

 First Halving

-TAO's first halving occurred on September 20, 2024, reducing block rewards from 1 TAO per block to 0.5 TAO per block.[1]
-This produced notable price action both leading into and following the halving event, consistent with Bitcoin-cycle-style dynamics.
+TAO's first halving occurred in December 2025, reducing block rewards from 1 TAO per block to 0.5 TAO per block.[1]
+The halving is hard-coded to fire automatically once cumulative issuance reaches 10.5 million TAO (half the 21 million cap), rather than on a fixed calendar date.
+It produced notable price action both leading into and following the event, consistent with Bitcoin-cycle-style dynamics.

 Grayscale Bittensor Trust